SSWConsulting/SSW.Rules.Content/rules/format-figures-correctly/rule.md

 authors:
   - title: Brady Stroud
     url: https://ssw.com.au/people/brady-stroud
+related:
+  - add-useful-and-concise-figure-captions
+  - use-the-right-html-figure-caption
-created: 2021-07-01T06:02:15.584Z
+created: 2021-07-06T01:13:05.707Z
+archivedreason: ""
-guid: d29b22d7-9b1a-4071-b87c-e76d1cc0c488
+guid: e05522a7-1822-412c-80ee-5619039f7d96
 ---
 Figure statements can add extra context to your writing but if formatted incorrectly, they can make it confusing and hard to read.
+Always put your figures on a new line.

 ::: bad
 ![Figure: Bad example - Hard to read - Figures are on the same line as other text](badfigureformat.png)